gayanhewa/vscode-find-all-references/README.md

 * `find.all.references.engine`: rg/ag , based on the available seacher you can use either ripgrep ( rg ) or Silver Searcher ( ag )

+Use ripgrep

+`
+    find.all.references.engine: 'rg'
+`

+Use silver searcher

+`
+    find.all.references.engine: 'ag'
+`

 ## Known Issues

 No testing has been carried out on Windows, PR's wellcome.